 5. Attendance/Absences: If you are absent, it's your responsibility to check the website (www.msconn.net) and make up the classwork and homework assignments.
 It's also your responsibility to bring in an excuse note from a parent/guardian/doctor.
 If you don't have an excuse note, you may not be able to make up missed work.
 For every day absent, you will have one day to make up the assignment.
 It's your responsibility to make up tests and quizzes.
 I do not enjoy tracking down students to make up assignments, tests and quizzes.
 I am always impressed when students e-mail me (email@example.com) regarding an absence (either in advance or afterward) in which they explain the situation.
 I'm also impressed when students e-mail me the completed assignments when they are absent.
 Remember, attendance is optimal for learning!

 7. Writing Assignment Expectations: The work you turn in is a reflection of your effort.
-Always include a proper heading, which includes the following: your full name, the teacher's name, the date, the class name and period, and the assignment's name.
+Whenever you turn in writing assignments, always include a proper heading, which includes the following: your full name, the teacher's name, the date, the class name and period, and the assignment title's name.
 All work must be neat and legible in order to receive credit.
 All major assignments are typed, double-spaced, 12-point font, Times New Roman font, and 1-inch margins.
 You will be given plenty of notice to prepare to write a major assignment.
 Cheating, plagiarizing and copying from other sources are completely unacceptable and you will automatically earn a zero.
 If you're uncertain if you have plagiarized or copied, then see me for better understanding.
 The only way to improve your writing is to practice on your own!